Renuka-chowdary/Gitalb-installation-script/README.md

 # Gitalb-installation-script
-This script install Gitlab and copy files from s3,
+This script installs Gitlab and copy files from s3,